PrathamSahani/Zeotap_Assignment/README.md

 ## 🌐 Real-Time Weather Monitoring

-- The system fetches real-time temperature data from **OpenWeatherAPI** every five minutes.
+- The system retrieves real-time temperature data from **OpenWeatherAPI** every five minutes.
+To obtain the temperature of any metro city, simply click the corresponding city button, and the weather report will be displayed automatically.

 ![1](https://github.com/user-attachments/assets/69d2a8c6-8c6b-4451-a405-633d84c15658)

-- Summary data is updated dynamically whenever the page is refreshed, click on the button **View All Summary** then we can see the summary of the cities temerature
+-The summary data is updated dynamically each time the page is refreshed.
+By clicking the View All Summary button, you can view a summary of the temperatures for the various cities displayed below.

 ![2](https://github.com/user-attachments/assets/346834a9-9e89-455c-9f0b-65f4e1004462)